 - Digital workplace adoption: the path forward

-- Hybrid work models will be the new norm post-pandemic
+- Hybrid work is becoming the new reality across industries

 - Methodology and coverage